What is important to you?

 Successful students at Johns Hopkins make the biggest impact by collaborating with others, including peers, mentors, and professors.
 Talk about a time, in or outside the classroom, when you worked with others and what you learned from the experience.
 (Up to 400 words).

 Regular Decision applicants and admitted Early Decision students must submit a Mid-year Report and updated transcript by mid-February (or as soon as they are available if after the deadline).
 The Mid-year Report must be submitted directly by the school and must include an updated senior year transcript.
-School counselors should submit the documents online through the Coalition for College application, Common Application, or the Universal College Application, fax it to (410) 516-6025, or mail the Mid-year Report and transcript.
+School counselors should submit the documents online through the Coalition for College application or Common Application, fax it to (410) 516-6025, or mail the Mid-year Report and transcript.

 For schools on a trimester system, we request senior year transcript updates after the first and second trimesters.
 The mid-February deadline for submitting the Mid-year Report does not apply for trimester schools.
 The school counselor should mention the school’s trimester system when the updated transcripts are submitted.